jpmens/mosquitto-auth-plug/README.md

 from ACL checking.
 In other words, if a user is a _superuser_, that user doesn't require ACLs.

+A static superuser is one configured with the _fnmatch(3)_ `auth_opt_superusers` option.
+The other 'superusers' are configured (i.e. enabled) from within the particular database back-end.
+Effectively both are identical in that ACL checking is disabled if a user is a superuser.

+Note that not all back-ends currently have 'superuser' queries implemented. todo.
+At that point the `auth_opt_superusers` will probably disappear.

 ## Building the plugin

 In order to compile the plugin you'll require a copy of the [Mosquitto] source